aquarium-protocols/weisslab/doc/cloning_the_Aquarium_way.md

 #### How to submit a task?
 To submit a Gibson assembly task, go to Tasks/Gibson Assembly, click New Gibson Assembly, enter Name as an identifier for you to recognize, could be any string that does not conflict with existing task names under Gibson Assembly task, leave the Status as "waiting" or change it to "ready" if you want, enter the plasmid id and fragment id by either directly enter the sample id or use the finder UI by clicking the button alongside the input box.

+Gateway Cloning
+---
+#### How it works?
+The gateway cloning workflow takes 2 ENTR plasmid and 1 DEST plasmid to make a DEST_result plasmid.
+The gateway.rb takes plasmid stocks of 2 ENTR plasmid and 1 DEST plasmid and performs an LR reaction in a stripwell.
+Then gateway_transformation.rb transforms the contents in the stripwell into competent cell, plate_ecoli_transformation.rb plates the transformed aliquot on to selective media plate and incubate, then check_and_store_plate.rb records the num_of_colony on the plate and store the plate in a 4 C fridge.

+#### Input requirements
+You need to enter the **sample id** of the plasmid in ENTRs, DEST, and DEST_result.
+The ENTRs needs to be an array of 2 sample ids.
+The plasmid stocks for ENTRS and DEST need to be existed.
+The DEST_result plasmid needs Bacterial Marker and Restriction Enzyme Info entered in the sample page.

 Plasmid Verification
 ---